blwatkins/blwatkins.github.io/learn-to-code/unix/_posts/2025-05-14-useful-unix-commands.md

 whoami
 ```

 The `whoami` command prints your username.
-This can be useful to check your username when you are connected to a remote server.
+This command can be used to check your username when you are connected to a remote server.

 ### print the current date and time